 The Measure applies to all ministry as a deacon or priest in the Church of England by someone ordained overseas - even though the visit is short in duration.
 If there is any doubt or uncertainty about whether the Permission of the Archbishop is required under the Measure, the advice of the Provincial Registrar should be sought.

 Roman Catholic priests and deacons wishing to minister in the Church of England also come within the 1967 Measure.
-So too bishops from elsewhere in the Anglican Communion other than England wishing to exercise episcopal functions in England.
-In these circumstances full details of the proposal should be sent to the Provincial Registry so that the applicant can be advised what is required for the particular application
+So too do bishops from elsewhere in the Anglican Communion other than England wishing to exercise episcopal functions in England.
+In these circumstances full details of the proposal should be sent to the Provincial Registry so that the applicant can be advised what is required for the particular application.

-This should be self explanatory.
+The application form should be self explanatory.
 Please remember to sign and date the form, which should be returned to the Provincial Registry.

 Your application should always be accompanied by your Letters of Orders upon being ordained deacon and priest or certified copies of them.
 If you are unable to supply a copy you must explain the reason.
 Applicants who have lost their Letters of Orders should endeavour to obtain a Certificate of Ordination from the Diocese where they were ordained and this must give details of the date and place of ordination and the name of the ordaining bishop and be signed by an official of the Church.